-The student is responsible for making arrangements to make up these absences.
-No radiography student will be assigned or allowed to make-up clinical education during holidays that are observed by the sponsoring institution which is Wallace College.
-Refer to Wallace College's calendar for recognition of holidays.
+A grade of "Incomplete" will be issued until all clinical time is completed.
+Due to College policy concerning malpractice insurance, make-up time can be done only when time is PREAPPROVED by the clinical coordinator.
+The student is responsible for scheduling to make up hours for these absences.
+Such sessions will be treated as assigned time and must not be arranged on days or times when the student has scheduled classes.
+No radiography student will be assigned or allowed to make-up clinical education during holidays that are observed by the sponsoring institution which is Wallace Community College.
+Refer to Wallace Community College's calendar for recognition of holidays.